magicminingstar/CheapNintendoGames/README.md

  * [Hyrule Warriors : Age of Calamity](HyruleWarriors.md)

 ## Upcoming possible games
-* [Zelda : Tears of the Kingdom](Zelda2.md) Important notice this might have early access do not miss this opportunity!!!
+* [Zelda : Tears of the Kingdom](Zelda2.md) Important notice : this might have early access do not miss this opportunity !!